XiantongPAN/notebook/video-processing.md

 This camera has two camera lens, for each lens it has 210 degree viewing angle.
 So when we combine the information that the two lens get, we can obtain a 360-degree information around the camera.

 The way to do jointing should also be concerned carefully.
-Because the images taken by different lens will contain some overlap region.
+Because the images taken by different lens will contain some overlapped region.
+Here are many tricks and algorithms for doing this which we may not discuss here.
+Suppose the image data has constructed to a sphere.
+We can use spherical coordinates to describe the position of each pixels.
+They are not in one plane, thus we need to do projection to a plane.
 ## 3. Projection methods
+Here we mainly introduce 2 projection methods which are Equirectangular projection and Cube projection.

 ### a.
 Equirectangular projection